ligadata-mkhalawi/Kamanja/trunk/docs/source/adapter-ref/storage.rst

 How HBase failover works
 ~~~~~~~~~~~~~~~~~~~~~~~~

-HBase failover is implemented by creating a JSON file called *nodename*
+HBase failover is implemented by creating a JSON file called *adapterinfo.json*
 in the directory specified to the **AdapterInfoWriteLocation** parameter.
 This file  contains the adapter partition distribution information
 (key, key value, node id, uuid, nodestartime and unique counter).